 b) Once successfully submitted works , in principle, the organizing committee is no longer accepting new versions, if there are significant changes in registration information , please contact the organizing committee;

-c) The festival will be set up promotional page and hashtags on social media platforms to introduce DCCFF’s participants and their works, online interaction with the audience are welcomed.
+c) The festival will set up promotional pages and hashtags on social media platforms to introduce DCCFF’s participants and their works, online interaction with the audience is welcomed.

 4. Information for Finalists and Authorization Requirements

 4.1.
 Additional Materials